Inheritance (2020 film): Production

 In November 2018, it was announced Simon Pegg and Kate Mara had joined the cast of the film, with Vaughn Stein directing from a screenplay by Matthew Kennedy.
 Richard B. Lewis, David Wulf, Dan Reardon, and Santosh Govindaraju produced the film, under their Southpaw Entertainment, WulfPak Productions, and Convergent Media banners, respectively.
-From January to March 2019, Connie Nielsen, Chace Crawford and Patrick Warburton joined the cast of the film, while Lily Collins joined to replace Mara.
+From January to March 2019, Connie Nielsen, Chace Crawford, and Patrick Warburton joined the cast of the film, while Lily Collins joined to replace Mara.
 In April 2019, Marque Richardson joined the cast of the film.

 Principal photography began in February 2019 in Birmingham, Alabama.

 Release

-It was scheduled to have its world premiere at the Tribeca Film Festival on April 20, 2020.
+Inheritance was scheduled to have its world premiere at the Tribeca Film Festival on April 20, 2020.
 However, the festival was postponed due to the COVID-19 pandemic.
-Vertical Entertainment and DirecTV Cinema acquired distribution rights to the film and set it for a May 22, 2020 release.
+The film was eventually released on DirecTV Cinema on April 23, 2020, and in theaters, on digital, and on video on demand in the United States on May 22.
+2020, by Vertical Entertainment.

 Reception

 Box office

-In the months after its video on demand release domestically (United States and Canada), Inheritance was shown in theatres in six other countries, earning $304,931 in foreign box office receipts.
+In the months after its video on demand release in the United States, Inheritance was released in theatres in six other countries, earning $304,931 in foreign box office receipts.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 31 out of 100, based on 19 critics, indicating "generally unfavorable" reviews.